TnTech-ECE/Spring2024-Base-Modular-Robot/README.md

 [Lessons Learned](/Reports/Lessons%20Learned%20and%20Acquired%20Skills.md) Coming Spring 2024!

 ### [Documentation](/Documentation)
+All documentation is included in the above folder.
+Folders for the files including schematics and images are included in their respective folders.
+All files related to a specific signoff are then in a subfolder labeled appropriately.

+Documentation include all schematics, images, models, and designs used in the project.

 The [Meeting Minutes](/Documentation/Meeting%20Minutes) folder contains the dated minutes from weekly meetings and allows a quick view into the progress of the team.